 Here are the most important facts about Sheffield’s street trees

-• A further 200 trees a year are due to be felled over the next 20 years, bringing the total to 10,000 or almost one-third of the entire street tree population!
+• At least a further 200 trees a year are due to be felled over the next 20 years, bringing the total to 17,500 or roughly half of the entire street tree population!

 • SCC’s statement that 75% of street trees are approaching the end of their life is based on a misinterpretation of the 2006-2007 Highway Tree Survey (7.7MB) prepared by Elliott Consultancy.
 Many of Sheffield’s street trees were planted in the late Victorian period and the early 20th century, they are now only just reaching adulthood.
 See tree life expectancy leaflet.